UoB-COMSM0166/2025-group-7/README.md

 #### Game Progression
 - AI tanks spawn in corners (1-4 per round)
-- Player start in the centre of the map
+- Player starts in the centre of the map
 - Round ends when all AI tanks or the player is destroyed

 #### Technical Challenges